bao-project/bao-docs/source/development/doc_guidelines.rst

 Code Blocks
 -----------
 The reST format uses the ``code-block`` directive to create a highlight block to showcase formatted code or console commands.
 You can choose the programming language has you can notice on the below example (``c``).
-Plese beware of the intentional blank line following the code-block syntax.
+Please beware of the intentional blank line following the code-block syntax.
 You need also to indent the code segment.

 .. code-block:: rest